Ramsey problems for Berge hypergraphs: Small uniformity

 \end{enumerate} \end{thm*}

 To prove \textbf{(i)} we take a complete $r$-graph on $c\lfloor\frac{n-2}{c-1}\rfloor$ vertices.
-We partition it into $c$ parts $V_1,\dots, V_c$ each of size $\lfloor\frac{n-2}{c-1}\rfloor$.
+We partition its vertex set into $c$ parts $V_1,\dots, V_c$, each of size $\lfloor\frac{n-2}{c-1}\rfloor$.
 For every hyperedge $H$, there is (at least) one part $V_i$ that $H$ intersects in at most one vertex since $r < 2c$.
 Then let the smallest such $i$ be the color of $H$.
 A Berge-$K_n$ of color $i$ has to contain at least two vertices $u,v$ from $V_i$, as the union of the other parts has size at most $n-2$.
 But there is no hyperedge of color $i$ containing $u,v$ (so the pair $u,v$ cannot be represented by a hyperedge of color $i$), a contradiction to our assumption that the Berge-$K_n$ of color $i$ contains the vertices $u,v$.

 Now we prove \textbf{(ii)}.
-We use induction on $\sum_{i=1}^c n_i$, the cases all $n_i$'s are at most 2 are trivial as $r\le 2c$.
+We use induction on $\sum_{i=1}^c n_i$, the cases when every $n_i$ is at most 2 are trivial as $r\le 2c$.
 Let us consider a $c$-colored complete $r$-graph on $\sum_{i=1}^c n_i$ vertices.
 We set aside a vertex $u$, then by induction there is a $B^rK_{n_i-1}$ of color $i$ on a subset $A_i$ of the remaining vertices, for every $i\le c$.
 If we can extend the $B^rK_{n_i-1}$ of color $i$, by adding the vertex $u$ and distinct hyperedges of color $i$ containing $uv$, for every $v\in A_i$, then we found the desired monochromatic $B^rK_{n_i}$ of color $i$.
 So we can assume for every $i\le c$, we cannot extend the $B^rK_{n_i-1}$ of color $i$ by $u$.
-Then by Hall's condition, for every $i \le c$, there is a subset $B_i$ of vertices in $A_i$, such that the number of hyperedges of color $i$ containing $u$ and a vertex from $B_i$ is less than $|B_i|$.
+Then by Hall's theorem, for every $i \le c$, there is a subset $B_i$ of vertices in $A_i$, such that the number of hyperedges of color $i$ containing $u$ and a vertex from $B_i$ is less than $|B_i|$.

 Consider the ($(r-1)$-uniform) link hypergraph $\cL_u$ with the inherited coloring.
 Let $\cH$ be the subfamily of $\cL_u$ consisting of the hyperedges of $\cL_u$ that intersect every $B_i$.